Before you start

 Tip!
 If there are more than three remixes of a file, click See all to view all remixes on a dedicated page.
 Or, click Hide remixes to hide them from the file page.

 Plugins are third-party scripts or applications that extend the functionality of an application.
 In Figma, plugins run in the Editor and let you to perform tasks within files.
+Use plugins to customize your experience, or create more efficient workflows.

 Figma's Plugin API → supports both read and write functions.
 This lets you view and modify existing layers and objects, as well as create new ones.